GhostPack/SharpDPAPI/README.md

 SharpChrome is a Chrome-specific implementation of SharpDPAPI capable of **cookies** and **logins** decryption/triage.
 It is built as a separate project in SharpDPAPI because of the size of the SQLite library utilized.

 Since Chrome Cookies/Login Data are saved without CRYPTPROTECT_SYSTEM, CryptUnprotectData() is back on the table.
 If SharpChrome is run from an unelevated contect, it will attempt to decrypt any logins/cookies for the current user using CryptUnprotectData().
-A `/pvk:[BASE64|file.pvk]`, {GUID}:SHA1 lookup table, `/password:X`, or `/mkfile:FILE` of {GUID}:SHA1 values can also be used to decrypt values.
+A `/pvk:[BASE64|file.pvk]`, {GUID}:SHA1 lookup table, `/password:X`, `/ntlm:X`, `/prekey:X`, or `/mkfile:FILE` of {GUID}:SHA1 values can also be used to decrypt values.
 Also, the [C# SQL library](https://github.com/akveo/digitsquare/tree/a251a1220ef6212d1bed8c720368435ee1bfdfc2/plugins/com.brodysoft.sqlitePlugin/src/wp) used (with a few modifications) supports [lockless opening](https://github.com/gentilkiwi/mimikatz/pull/199), meaning that Chrome does not have to be closed/target files do not have to be copied to another location.

+Alternatively, if you can supply a target user's password, NTLM hash, or DPAPI prekey for user-command with  `/password:X`, `/ntlm:X`, or `/prekey:X` respectively.
+The `dpapi` field of Mimikatz' `sekurlsa::msv` output for domain users can be used as the `/prekey`, while the `sha1` field of `sekurlsa::msv` output can be used as the `/prekey` for local users.

 If Chrome is version 80+, an AES state key is stored in *AppData\Local\Google\Chrome\User Data\Local State* - this key is protected with DPAPI, so we can use CryptUnprotectData()/pvk/masterkey lookup tables to decrypt it.
 This AES key is then used to protect new cookie and login data entries.
 This is also the process when `/browser:edge` or `/browser:brave` is specified, for newer Chromium-based Edge browser triage.